 The mission of our Montessori Middle School (also known as our Adolescent Community) is to educate the minds and the hearts of its students in a challenging, vibrant community that prizes academic excellence.

-Founded in 2016, the Montessori Middle School Program serves 7th grade students (expanding to include 8th grade in 2017) using a curriculum designed to motivate learners of varied backgrounds, interests, and talents.
+Founded in 2016, the Montessori Middle School Program serves 7th and 8th grade students using a curriculum designed to motivate learners of varied backgrounds, interests, and talents.
 What they share is a demanding academic environment in which their teachers inspires them to love learning and to embrace curiosity, creativity, and hard work.
 Providing structure and a strong foundation allowing for increasing independence as students move through their two years.
 A low teacher to student ratio permits teachers to find their students’ strengths and insist on their best efforts.
 Our commitment to the success of every student is absolute.

 At the same time, we believe that success comes in many forms.
 Through the arts, athletics, ample leadership opportunities, extracurricular activities, and community service, Montessori students are encouraged to discover and to demonstrate that the mind and heart are equally important, and that one is empty without the other.

 Goals for Students in Our Middle School/Adolescent Community

 In order to become intellectually curious and self-reliant, Middle School students must develop a strong academic foundation and critical thinking skills.
 The academic program is a classical liberal arts curriculum, adapted to the modern world, which emphasizes in-depth study within the daily context of Montessori tenets and values.

 As part of the Middle School Adolescent Community, a student is expected to:

 - Adjust to different teachers’ styles and expectations.

 - Face challenges and learn to overcome obstacles that come with building a strong academic foundation.